Inherited Property: Check the need for renovation online in 5 steps and avoid cost traps

 The topic briefly and concisely

-According to the Building Energy Act (GEG), heirs often have to carry out energy renovations within two years, such as replacing old heating systems.
+According to the Building Energy Act (GEG), heirs often have to carry out energy renovations, such as replacing old heating systems, within two years.

-The costs for a complete renovation of an old building can be up to 1,200 euros per square meter, which is why an accurate calculation is crucial.
+The cost of a complete renovation of an old building can be up to 1,200 euros per square meter, which is why an accurate calculation is crucial.

 An inherited property often presents owners with significant challenges.
-Particularly, the backlog of renovations is an unknown factor that can significantly reduce the value.
-According to the German Institute for Retirement Provision, properties worth around 1,293 billion euros were inherited between 2015 and 2024, many of which require modernisation.
-A quick and data-driven analysis is therefore not a luxury but a necessity.
+The maintenance backlog, in particular, is an unknown factor that can significantly reduce the value.
+According to the German Institute for Retirement Provisions, between 2015 and 2024, properties worth around 1,293 billion euros have been inherited, many requiring modernisation.
+A quick and data-driven analysis is therefore not a luxury, but a necessity.
 With the right digital tools, you can assess the condition, estimate costs, and comply with legal deadlines.
-This is how you turn uncertainty into a clear plan of action.
+This way, you turn uncertainty into a clear action plan.

 Step 1: Understand legal obligations under the GEG

-If you have inherited a house built before 1 February 2002, a legal clock is ticking.
-The Building Energy Act (GEG) requires new owners to carry out certain energy renovations within two years of the transfer of ownership.
-This obligation applies to purchases, gifts, and inheritances.
-Failure to meet the deadlines can result in fines of up to 50,000 euros.
-Inspections are often carried out by the chimney sweep during the regular inspection.
+If you have inherited a house that was built before 1 February 2002, a legal clock is ticking.
+The Building Energy Act (GEG) obliges new owners to carry out certain energy-efficient renovations within two years of the transfer of ownership.
+This obligation applies in cases of purchase, gift, and inheritance.
+Those who miss the deadlines risk fines of up to 50,000 euros.
+The control is often carried out by the chimney sweep during the regular fire safety inspection.

-One of the most common obligations is to replace boilers that are over 30 years old.
-Additionally, the top floor ceiling or the roof must be insulated, and uninsulated heat-carrying pipes in unheated basements must be insulated.
-An exception exists if you, as the heir, lived in the house yourself before the cut-off date in 2002.
-Therefore, before planning an energy renovation, checking these GEG requirements is the first, essential step.
+Among the most common obligations is the replacement of boilers that are over 30 years old.
+Additionally, the top floor ceiling or roof must be insulated, and uninsulated heat-conducting pipes in unheated basements must be isolated.
+An exception applies if you, as the heir, had already lived in the house before the 2002 deadline.
+Therefore, before planning an energy-efficient renovation, examining these GEG requirements is the first essential step.
 These legal requirements form the basis for all further considerations.

 Step 2: Use digital checklists for an initial rough analysis

-How can you assess the renovation needs of an inherited property online without immediately calling an appraiser?
-Digital tools and detailed checklists offer an excellent initial orientation.
-They allow you to systematically evaluate the critical areas of the house, from the roof covering to the condition of the cellar.
-For an initial assessment, you usually only need a few basic data points: year of construction, living area, recent renovation measures, and the heating energy source.
+How can you assess the renovation needs of an inherited property online without immediately ordering a surveyor?
+Digital tools and detailed checklists provide an excellent initial orientation.
+You can systematically evaluate the critical areas of the house, from the roof covering to the condition of the basement.
+For an initial assessment, you usually only need a few basic data: year of construction, living area, last renovation measures, and the energy source of the heating.
 Many online calculators provide a rough cost estimate based on this information.

-These tools help you understand the scale of the renovation backlog.
-A typical checklist asks the following questions:
+These tools help you to grasp the extent of the renovation backlog.
+A typical checklist queries the following points:

-• Condition of the roof and facade (e.g., cracks, moisture)
+• Condition of the roof and facade (e.g., cracks, dampness)

 • Age and type of windows (single or multiple glazing)